 0%Graduate Placement Rate for Graduate Respondents

 0%Yearly Graduation Rate

 Laboratory scientists, technologists and technicians require blood specimens that have been obtained promptly, efficiently and safely by qualified phlebotomists.
-The phlebotomist is an integral member of the health care team.
-This individual must be well trained in all aspects of specimen collection and transport.
-The phlebotomist must also be able to maintain high standards of professionalism while interacting with patients and their families.
-To insure quality training in phlebotomy, this nine credit hour program will present the basics of phlebotomy in three courses.
+As integral members of the health care team, phlebotomists must be well trained in all aspects of specimen collection and transport.
+They also must maintain high standards of professionalism and compassion while interacting with patients and their families.

 All students must be able to perform the essential functions of the curriculum.
 In addition to the general admission criteria required by the college, phlebotomy students must be able to: